junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Cas sits on the bed, closing his eyes, breathing in and out, deep, counting his own heartbeat.
 He hears Dean complaining about the drink, and saying his own name being "Clint Eastwood".
 He clenches the fist, pinning his body down, reminding himself, *he has waited for twenty years, he can wait for another day*.

 The Judge yells in pain when the phoenix creature burns him and the saloon girl screams.
 The Winchester brothers dash to the second floor.
 Cas snaps open his eyes.
 Dean's voice is right next door to his room.
-He's hidden from his angelic eyes, and the wall stops his human eyes.
+He's hidden from his angelic eyes, and the wall blocks his human eyes.
 He can't see him, but every atom in his body and every photon in his true form vibrates in anticipation.
 He is right there.

 Cas thinks he might break the bones in his fist if he clenches any harder.